PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 callback ordering before propagating or capturing any result.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal QKV result characterization checkpoint

+`_run_qkv_attention_layout_pass_cluster()` already returns the ordered tuple selected from optional layout-transpose, optional prefix, and required bridge owners.
+There are three direct production calls.
+The late call is retained as `late_qkv_results` and normalized with a separate net tensor-pruning delta;
+the terminal and post-SiNet default-policy calls remain raw.

+A strict expected-failure contract selects `_terminal_qkv_attention_results` and `_post_sinet_qkv_attention_results` for only those two raw calls.
+It fixes empty arguments and keywords, captured terminal/post-SiNet adj-flags predecessors, the split/concat and ReLU/split successors, total three-call count, and the existing late `include_layout_transpose`/`include_prefix=False` policy.

+At implementation, replace only the two raw default-policy expressions with assignments.
+Do not summarize or consume the new tuples and do not alter the helper, QKV owner selection, shared scope, late result/summary, adjacent calls, option guard, pass order, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- QKV policies and late summary, adj-flags owner fixture, both raw production boundaries, architecture, terminal result contracts, and pass-efficiency
+  coverage: `370 passed, 1 xfailed in 19.69s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## BatchMatMul reshape/SE result retention implementation checkpoint

 The guarded terminal call now retains